opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/records.md

 records will be specified in additional parts.

 !!! note
-    OGC API - Records leverages [OGC API - Features](../features#usage) as a baseline with similar URL endpoints and request/response workflow.
+    OGC API - Records leverages [OGC API - Features](features.md#usage) as a baseline with similar URL endpoints and request/response workflow, for the Searchable Catalog and Local.

 ### Background